George Peppard: Later career

 He appeared in Silence Like Glass (1989) and Night of the Fox (1990).
 In 1989, he said "I'm afraid I'm typecast.
 It was discouraging when it first happened.
 I was sad.
 I had hoped to do lots of different kinds of roles.
 But fear and insecurity guides casting decisions.
 Movies and TV have to make money.
 And people get used to you playing a part and doing certain things.
 If you don't do it, they get disappointed and it shows up at the box office."

-In 1990, he was seeking financing for The Crystal Contract, a film about an international cocaine cartel in which he would produce and star (but was never made)."
-I would like to do another series because it would mean steady work - and because I would like one more hit."
+In 1990, he was seeking financing for The Crystal Contract, a film about an international cocaine cartel that he would produce and in which he would star, but it was never made.
+"I would like to do another series because it would mean steady work – and because I would like one more hit."

 In 1992, he toured in The Lion in Winter, in which he played Henry II to Susan Clark's Eleanor of Aquitaine.
 "I haven't been as happy as I am for a long time," he said.
 "When you find a part you are right for and you love, it's a source of happiness, believe me...
 If I could have my wish come true, I'd spend the next two years doing nothing but this play."

 His last television role was guest-starring in a 1994 episode of Matlock entitled "The P.I".
 The episode, co-starring Tracy Nelson, was meant to serve as a backdoor pilot for a series about a father and his estranged daughter both working as private investigators.
 The episode aired eight days before Peppard's death.